gardehal/python-todo/README.md

 - All arguments that triggers a function start with dash(-).
 - All arguments must be separated by space only.
 - To submit sentences with spaces between words, use quotation marks (", '), otherwise they will be counted as separate arguments.
 -         e.g.: $ python todo.py -add "This is a sentence."

----
+- To apply the automatic reset for a task, it must be added with an string as the third argument, which is the interval between reset,
+- simply "[int]", or "[char][int]".
+The char can be "h" for hours (default), "d" for days, "w" for weeks, or "m" for months.
+Maximum 3.5 months.
+- To give a time of day or date for when the interval should trigger from, add a custom string as the fourth argument, which is "[time of day, hours]:[date of month]-- [month]-[year]",
+- each of which are optional, but require the value before (i.e. day require hour, month require day and so on).
+Minimum on year into the past, 5 years into the future.
+-         e.g.: $ python todo.py -add "Daily watering plants" d1 12:30-01-2020

 - ['-tasks', '-t']: prints an indexed list of tasks in the current task list.
 - ['-lists', '-l']: prints a list of all task lists.
-- ['-add', '-a'] + string: adds the following string to the current task list.
+- ['-add', '-a'] + string + ?string + ?string: adds the following string to the current task list.
 - ['-delete', '-d'] + number: deletes the corresponding task in the current task list.
 - ['-check', '-c', '-x'] + number: toggle the completion of the corresponding task in the current task list.
 - ['-switch', '-s']+ number + number: switches the position of the two corresponding tasks in the current task list.
+- ['-insert', '-i']+ number + number: inserts the task (first number) into position of the second number.
 - ['-setlist', '-sl']: string: sets the current task list to the string given.
 - ['-help', '-h']: prints this information about input arguments.
 - ['-test']: runs unit tests and prints the result.